African elephant: Reproduction

-African elephants are at their most fertile between the ages of 25 and 45.
-Calves are born after a gestation period of up to nearly two years.
+African elephants are at their most fertile between the ages of 25 and 45 years.
+Calves are normally born after a gestation period of 22 months.
 The calves are cared for by their mother and other young females in the group, known as allomothering.

-African elephants show sexual dimorphism in weight and shoulder height by age 20, due to the rapid early growth of males.
-By age 25, males are double the weight of females; however, both sexes continue to grow throughout their lives.

-Female African elephants are able to start reproducing at around 10 to 12 years of age, and are in estrus for about 2 to 7 days.
-They do not mate at a specific time; however, they are less likely to reproduce in times of drought than when water is plentiful.
-The gestation period of an elephant is 22 months and fertile females usually give birth every 3–6 years, so if they live to around 50 years of age, they may produce 7 offspring.
-Females are a scarce and mobile resource for the males so there is intense competition to gain access to estrous females.
+Female African elephants are able to start reproducing at around 10 to 12 years of age.

 Post sexual maturity, males begin to experience musth, a physical and behavioral condition that is characterized by elevated testosterone, aggression and more sexual activity.
 Musth also serves a purpose of calling attention to the females that they are of good quality, and it cannot be mimicked as certain calls or noises may be.
 Males sire few offspring in periods when they are not in musth.
 During the middle of estrus, female elephants look for males in musth to guard them.
 The females will yell, in a loud, low way to attract males from far away.
 Male elephants can also smell the hormones of a female ready for breeding.
 This leads males to compete with each other to mate, which results in the females mating with older, healthier males.
 Females choose to a point who they mate with, since they are the ones who try to get males to compete to guard them.
 However, females are not guarded in the early and late stages of estrus, which may permit mating by younger males not in musth.